MS Teams - Advanced Breakout rooms (for Faculty and Staff)

 Introduction

-Please Note: Organizers are the only user who can create breakout rooms and they must be in one of the meeting’s rooms throughout the meeting when rooms are open.
-Organizers are the individual who created the original meeting, and this role cannot be re-assigned or switched to another.
+Please Note: Organizers are the only users who can create breakout rooms and must remain in one of the meeting’s rooms throughout the meeting when rooms are open.
+The organizer is the individual who created the original meeting, and this role cannot be re-assigned or switched to another.

 Set how participants will be sent to rooms

 Participants can be provided the choice to join or forced into Breakout rooms.
 By default, users are automatically moved to open rooms.
-This is how to adjust that setting:
+To adjust that setting:

-1. Click the “more actions” icon at the top of the Breakout Rooms panel (it looks like an ellipsis), a drop-down menu will appear.
+1. Click the “more actions” icon at the top of the Breakout Rooms panel (ellipsis).
+A drop-down menu appears.

 2. Select the “Rooms settings” option.